- Megan Mariah

 Price: £94.35 Per Person

-We caught the train from Krakow Glowny train station at 22:34 in the evening, and set off on our 7 hour 20 minute journey through the night to Bratislava.
+We caught the train from Krakow, Glowny train station at 22:34 in the evening, and set off on our 7 hour 20 minute journey through the night to Bratislava.

-Now I was half hoping for an Orient Express style train.
+I'm not going to lie, I was half hoping for an Orient Express style train.
 An Agatha Christie style dining car with a very odd array of people of which to solve a mystery with, wouldn't haven't gone unwanted by me, but this wasn't that type of train.
 Of course I knew this beforehand and I was definitely entertaining a highly unlikely event, considering we hadn't booked to travel on the Orient Express, but I can dream right?

 The train was actually very modern, consisting of both sleeper cars and normal seating cars.

 Now don't get me wrong, you can't overly judge the rooms on a sleeper train.
-No they aren't spacious rooms with super comfy beds and all the amenities.
+No they aren't spacious with comfy beds and all the amenities.
 They are basic, but they do the job!

-Now finally I want to address the toilet situation.
+Finally, I want to address the toilet situation.
 It wasn't the best.
-There was one available don't get me wrong, but it wasn't clean, the floor was soaking wet and the door didn't lock, so you just had to risk a stranger walking in on you.
+There was one available in our car, but it wasn't clean, the floor was soaking wet and the door didn't lock, so you just had to risk a stranger walking in on you.
 It was usable, but it was definitely a 'get in and get out as quick as you can' situation.
 Not the best, but when are train toilets ever nice?

 The morning came and we got a knock at the door from the train manager with our wake up call at 5:30am, 20 minutes before we were due to arrive in Bratislava.
 He passed us our tea and we waited in our cabin for the last few minutes and watched through the window as we arrived.